All Episodes

 When she is of legal age, this is how you make change.

-You make change and you you support the changes that are made by going out and voting and voting for what you believe in your heart is the right decision.
+You make change and you support the changes that are made by going out and voting and voting for what you believe in your heart is the right decision.

-My dad taught me at a very young age, he's like, you know, you can't complain about something until after you've already done it.
+He's like, you know, you can't complain about something until after you've already done it.

-Uh so that's what I do is I go out and I make sure that I vote, and everybody please, Virginia has got to turn red.
+So that's what I do is I go out and I make sure that I vote.

 We've got to get this done.

-Um, look, I think it's good advice.
+Look, I think it's good advice.

-Let me let me give people one recommendation.
+Let me give people one recommendation.

 That was dumb, apparently.